ile/ile.github.io/_posts/2015-02-23-facebook-real-time-updates.md

 This is the important stuff.
 Here you will setup the subscriptions that the App is tracking.
 First, you can see that the sunscriptions are empty by doing a GET request.
 Fill your own App ID.
 Click the `Get App Token` to automatically authorize the request.

-### 4. In your server code, set up the callback for the upcoming subscript setup
+### 4. In your server code, set up the callback for the upcoming call

 When you use the Graph API Explorer there will be a request to your server to verify the callback url you will be using for the real subscriptions.